-Participants can be organized very flexibly and can both be institutions (companies, organizations and so on) or human beings.
+Participants can be organized very flexibly and can both both institutions (companies, organizations and so on) or human beings.
 A particiant can have a membership relation to another participant.
 Normally this will mean a person beeing a Member of a company or organization beeing deployed there, but this can also be a ministry being part of a government, depending on what you want to describe.

-Side Quest: Adding Search Tags
+1.2.7 Side Quest: Adding Search Tags